zoogeny/james-15-8-2019/README.md

 ### Addressed

 * upload form only accepts files with extension .jpg and .png
-* client javascript checks the declared file mime type is jpg or png
+* client and server checks the declared file mime type is jpg or png
-* client javascript checks the file size is less than maximum
-* server javascript checks the file mime type is jpg or png
-* server javascript checks the declared file size is less than maximum
+* client and server checks the file size is less than maximum
-* server javascript uses `file-types` library to double check mime type
+* server uses `file-types` library to double check mime type by inspecting binary
 * database library escapes all data by default to avoid SQL injection
+* react escapes any strings inserted into HTML (e.g. document title)

 ### Not Addressed

+* HTTPS / Authentication (as per instructions)
 * client doe not check the binary file to confirm mime type before attempting upload
 * server side library used to handle multipart form file uploads saves the file to the disk immediately
   (e.g. before any sanity checks have been completed)
+* Express errors are leaked (e.g. some 5xx/4xx errors coming from router)
+* DOS attacks or API spamming (no load testing either)
+* Application logging and monitoring

 ## Improvements

-* consider other transport formats other than REST
+* consider other transport formats other than JSON
   (e.g. GraphQL, gRPC)
-* Server side render using ReactDOMServer
+* Server side render using ReactDOMServer to improve SEO and time to first paint
 * Pagination for long lists
 * Better cross-browser and backward compatibility
   (e.g. polyfills for libraries like `fetch`, async/await support using babel)
-* More careful consideration of CORS policy
+* More careful consideration of CORS policy / cache headers
-* Error handling on document load list
 * aria attributes for accessibility
 * debouncing search (e.g. avoid typing spam)
 * Better sharing between server & client for shared data
   (e.g. allowed mime types, max file sizes)
-* Transaction handling for multi-part server request (e.g. delete)
+* Transaction handling for multi-part server request
+  (e.g. delete from file system and delete from database)
-* Integer ids for documents could be limiting long-term
+* Integer ids for documents could be limiting long-term, strings might be a better choice
+* Stable ids: right now id strategy is autoincrement in database so chance of two different images sharing the same id (although never at the same time).
+Maybe GUID would be a better id strategy.
 * Super simple search using SQL LIKE could be significantly improved
+  (probably better to use dedicated search solution like ElasticSearch)
 * Would be nice to have a proper logging solution (other than console.log)
+* Custom error handlers for express server

 ## Libraries